 - What your benefits are.

 - How you become eligible for coverage.

 - When your dependents are covered.

-- Limitations and exclusions.

-- How to file claims.

-- How to appeal denied claims.
+How to appeal denied claims.

 In the event of a conflict between this Summary Plan Description and the Plan Document governing the Plan, the Plan Document will govern.